What is a multi-vehicle car insurance policy?

 There are other ways you may be able to get a discount on your car insurance:

-- Online discounts: A number of providers on Canstar’s database offer a discount if you buy your policy online rather than in person.
-This may be a dollar amount or a percentage discount.
-This usually applies to the first year’s premium only, but may be ongoing.
+- Online discounts: A number of providers on Canstar’s database offer a discount if you buy your policy online rather than in person, usually by reducing your first year’s premium.

-- Named Driver discounts: Some providers offer a discount if you name each of the drivers of a certain vehicle under the one policy.
-It’s important to note that listing young or inexperienced drivers, such as provisional licence holders (P-platers), may lead to an increase in your premium.
+- Named Driver discounts: Some providers offer a discount if you name each of the drivers of your car on the policy, though listing young or inexperienced drivers may lead to higher premiums.

-- Multi-policy discounts: This discount may apply if you take out two or more separate kinds of insurance policies with one provider.
-For example, if you took out car insurance and home insurance.
-It’s important to check whether you could get a better deal and/or coverage by taking out separate policies with different insurance providers.
+- Multi-policy discounts: You might get a discount by taking out two or more policies with the same provider, like car insurance and home insurance.
+But it’s important to check if you’d get a better deal with separate policies from different providers.

-- No claims discounts: This is where a provider gives you a discount if you don’t claim on your insurance over a set period of time.
-The discount typically increases each subsequent year you don’t make a claim (up to a certain limit).
+- No claims or safe driver discounts: A provider may give you a discount if you don’t claim on your insurance for a period of time.
+The discount typically increases each year you don’t make a claim (up to a certain limit).

-- Discounts for driving less: Although this isn’t feasible for everyone, a driver who uses their vehicle less may be eligible for reduced premiums through a ‘pay as you drive’ car insurance policy.
+- Discounted policies for driving less: A driver who doesn’t drive very far or often may be eligible for reduced premiums through a low kilometre or ‘pay as you drive’ policy.

-Check out our tips to save money on your car insurance for more ideas.
-It can be a good idea to get multiple car insurance quotes and compare your options on a regular basis to see if you could get a better deal, even with your existing provider.
-You can also compare comprehensive car insurance by using Canstar’s comparison tables.
+Getting multiple car insurance quotes and comparing your options regularly can help you get a better deal, or even give you leverage with your existing provider.
+You can compare comprehensive car insurance using Canstar’s comparison tables.